 The LWVN only works on issues that have been adopted as official “positions.”
 Once we have a position, we can act on it.

 Our current positions are posted on our Local Positions page.
-They fall into the following broad categories: City Government, Human Services, Land Use, and Environmental Quality.
+They fall into the following broad categories: City Government, Environmental Quality, Fiscal Policy, Human Services, Land Use, and Transportation.
 At our Annual Meeting each spring, we vote on any proposed changes to our local positions, as well as on our focus for the coming year’s programming.
 Our current positions were approved by the LWVN membership at the 2021 Annual Meeting.

 There are also state and national positions that we support and that form the basis on which we make our local position decisions.
 The positions of the Massachusetts League are found in Where We Stand, and fall into the broad categories of Government, including voting and elections; Natural Resources; and Social Policy, including meeting basic human needs and education.
 The positions of the League of Women Voters US are found in Impact on Issues.

 Changes to the state and national positions are made at their respective conventions: a national convention is held by the League of Women Voters US every other year in even years, and a state convention is held by the League of Women Voters of Massachusetts every other year in odd numbered years.
 The LWVN is entitled to send voting delegates to both conventions.